Declare snake bite emergency in Benue - Activist urges state govt

 By Peter Duru, Makurdi

-Renown Benue humanitarian worker and Activist, Ukan Kurugh has urged the Benue state government to declared snake bite emergency in the state.
+Renowned Benue humanitarian worker and activist, Ukan Kurugh has urged the Benue state government to declare a snake bite emergency in the state.

 Mr. Kurugh said the call became necessary following the increasing rate of snake bite related deaths in the rural communities of the state.